build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 TEST SUITE: None
 ```

-You can also run the following Helm command to verify the installation has completed successfully.
+You can also run the following Helm command to verify the installation has completed successfully:

 ```bash
 `helm list -n kube-system`
 ```

-You will see an output like below.
+You will see an output like below:

 ```bash
 NAME NAMESPACE REVISION UPDATED STATUS CHART APP VERSION